 FAQ’s

-When thinking about having a loft conversions so many questions may be running through your mind.
-Here are a few frequently asked questions below, however if you have any further questions please get in touch via our Contact Page and we will be happy to help.
+So many questions may be running through your mind.
+Here are a few frequently asked questions below that could help.
+If you have any further questions please get in touch Call 0800 136152 or via our Contact Page, we will be happy to help.

 1. The minimum height for a loft conversion is 2.3 metres (7ft 6in), this measurement needs to be taken in the middle of the loft from the floor to the ridge (highest point in the loft).